 That does not make good business sense.

-Post a Comment to "3 Reasons Why Your Lawyer Won't Take YOUR Malpractice Case"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."
+Post a Comment to "3 Reasons Why A NY Lawyer Won't Take Your Malpractice Case"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."